mattswhelan/examplerepo/weather.md

-The weather is bad today.
+The weather is good today.